ibm-wm-transition/sag-mainstream-devops-az-03-06-pub-sub-mon-cu-cds/README.md

-# sag-mainstream-devops-az-03-06-pub-sub-mon-cu-cds
+# Publish Subscribe Monitor Central User CDS Mainstream DevOps Template

-Publish Subscribe Mainstream DevOps Template
+This template aims to help with the quick start of publish-subscribe CICD enabled projects with webMethods Integration Server on premise